Query Fanout Estimator

 Example workflow: Fanout-informed content planning

-Goal: Build a content plan that covers the full set of queries an Answer Engine might run for a critical prompt.
+Goal: Build a content plan that covers the full set of queries an answer engine might run for a critical prompt.

 1. Query Fanout Estimator